riazibrahim/cert_stash/README.md

 # Cert Stash

-A tool for downloading certs data from cert.sh, parse it based on domains and store into a database or export as excel.
+A tool for downloading certificate log data from cert.sh, parse it based on domains and store into a database or export as excel.

 Feel free to hit me up with suggestions.